alexdefrutos/ML.portfolio/README.md

 # ML.portfolio

-Repository containing portfolio of Machine Learning projects completed by me for self learning, and hobby purposes.
+Repository containing portfolio of Machine Learning projects completed by me for self learning and hobby purposes.
 Presented in the form of iPython Notebooks.

 _Note: Data used in the projects is for demonstration purposes only._